miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 I'm not going to make the same mistakes I made getting to this point, which is leaving choices too open-ended for the AI.
-In the state they're in today, they are only too anxious to lead you down deep, winding rabbit holes from which there is no return&#151;at least not in the same night and not without frustration and exhaustion.
+In the state they're in today, they are only too anxious to lead you down deep, winding rabbit holes from which there is no return—at least not in the same night and not without frustration and exhaustion.
 To keep frustration and exhaustion at bay by not going rabbithole-diving, one must attach some rappelling rope at the top of the abyss and be ready to pull yourself up at a moment's notice.
 And so we do that.